rtemirgaliev/service-desk/README.md

 # service-desk

-Sample Applcation built on the following technologies:
+Sample Applcation built on the base of:

 Spring BOOT,
 Spring MVC,